 It is a collection of national and international significance, which the Committee and the staff in the Curator's Office develop, care for and interpret to ensure it remains relevant to the changing face of Parliament.
 Care is also taken to illustrate the people and events which have made a difference to the political life of the UK and ensure a variety of styles and approaches from UK-based artists are represented.

-You can find out more through the Art in Parliament pages.
+You can find out more through the Heritage Collections pages.

 Work of the Committee